 If you're on a budget, the Tokina lens can be found for around $50 less, and users report that it compares very favorably to the Canon lens.
 Be warned though: 10mm is very wide, and you'll need to practice so as not to get your toes in the shot!

 I can't stress how much I love my macro lens.
 The detail and sharpness that my Canon 100mm f2.8 Macro USM lens achieves is remarkable, considering that it isn't even one of Canon's "L" range of lenses.
 (The "L" lenses are Canon's professional standard lenses, and the Canon 100mm f2.8L Macro lens costs a few hundred dollars more than the lens pictured here.)
 Macro lenses are ideal for shooting flowers, insects and any other small objects in finite detail.

 The Canon 70-300mm f4.0/5.6 lens is a reasonably priced telephoto zoom lens, and, if you have a cropped frame camera, you'll receive a maximum focal length of 480mm.
 A zoom lens can be really useful if you physically can't move close to your subject, and telephoto lenses are great for photographing wildlife and sports, for instance.

-Obviously you don't need to have all five of these lenses, and there are many more that you could consider if you had an unlimited budget.
+Obviously you don't need to have all six of these lenses, and there are many more that you could consider if you had an unlimited budget.
 But, if you want to eventually build up a solid collection of lenses that will see you through most photographic eventualities, these are the ones that should give you the most versatility and value for your dollar.